crimx/retux/docs/guide/motivation.md

 }
 ```

-This is a lot of boilerplate code.
+This is a lot of boilerplate code for just one Action.

-In Retux Actions of a module are defined only once in a central hub called Action Catalog which will be reused to generate other utilities including Action Creators.
+In Retux Actions of a module are defined only once in a central hub called [Action Catalog][ActionCatalog] which will be reused to generate other utilities including Action Creators.

 ## Problems of Other Typescript Guide